alejogs4/sw-blog/content/blog/redux-importance/index.md

 })
 ```

-The below test will always run as a succesful one, and being aware of this bring us the next advantage
+The below test will always run as a succesful one and being aware of this bring us the next advantage

 ### Reduce cognitive load and complexity